Difference between Pipes and Tubes

 The nominal dimensions of tubes are based on the outside diameter.
 If we look at Copper Tubes - ASTM B88 the outside diameter of a 2" pipe is 2.125", relatively close to 2".

-The inside diameter of a tube will depend on the thickness of the tube.
-The thickness is often specified as a gauge.
+The inside diameter of a tube depends on the thickness of the tube.
+The thickness is often specified as gauge.
 If we look at Copper Tubes - ASTM B88 the wall thickness of 0.083"of a 2" pipe is gauge 14.

-The tolerances are higher with tubes compared to pipes and tubes are often more expensive to produce than pipes.
+Tolerances are commonly higher with tubes compared to pipes and tubes are often more expensive to produce than pipes.

 Sponsored Links